Cuba: Foreign interventions (1971–1991)

 Cuban artillery crew in Ethiopia during the Ogaden War.

 During the Cold War, Cuba received $33 billion in Soviet aid, and Cuban forces were deployed to all corners of Africa, either as military advisors or as combatants.
-Soviet pilots and technicians assumed defense duties in Cuba, freeing up Cuban personnel to be deployed in Africa.
+Soviet pilots and technicians assumed defense duties in Cuba, freeing up personnel to be deployed in Africa.
 In 1979, the U.S. objected to the presence of Soviet combat troops on the island.

 In November 1975, Cuba deployed more than 65,000 troops and 400 Soviet-made tanks in Angola in one of the fastest military mobilizations in history.
-South Africa developed nuclear weapons due to the threat to its security posed by the presence of large numbers of Cuban troops in Angola.
+South Africa developed nuclear weapons because of the threat to its security posed by the presence of large numbers of Cuban troops in Angola.
 In 1975–76 and again in 1988 at the Battle of Cuito Cuanavale, the Cubans alongside their MPLA allies fought UNITA rebels and apartheid South African forces.
-In December 1977, Cuba sent its combat troops from Angola, the People's Republic of the Congo, and the Caribbean to Ethiopia, assisted by mechanized Soviet battalions, to help defeat a Somali invasion.
+On 13 November 1977, Somalia broke diplomatic relations with Cuba and expelled Cuban and Soviet military advisors.
+In December 1977, Cuba sent its combat troops from Angola, the People's Republic of the Congo, and the Caribbean to Ethiopia, assisted by mechanized Soviet battalions, to help defeat a Somali invasion of the Ogaden.
 On 24 January 1978, Ethiopian and Cuban troops counterattacked, inflicting 3,000 casualties on the Somali forces.
-In February, Cuban troops launched a major offensive and forced the Somali army back into its own territory.
+In February, Cuban forces launched a major offensive with 10,000 to 12,000 troops and 30 pilots flying Soviet-supplied aircraft, forcing the Somali army back into its own territory by 9 March.
 Cuban forces remained in Ethiopia until September 1989.